Front Row Seat to Earth: Singles

 "Seven Words" was released as the album's lead single on August 10, 2016.
 It was called "Best New Track" by Pitchfork, with reviewer Sam Sodomsky stating that the song "conjures a kaleidoscopic vision of the 1970s' best kept secrets".
-An accompanying music video was released the same day, in which Mering is forcibly fed by a creature that looks like an octopus and turns into a mermaid.
+An accompanying music video was released the same day, in which Mering is kidnapped by a taxi driver who forcibly feeds her with something that looks like octopus, after which she turns into a mermaid.
 Mexican Summer issued a 7-inch single for "Seven Words" in October 2016, which featured digital bonus track "Three Tears" as a B-side.
 Some of these were distributed randomly to Vinyl Me Please subscribers, while others were sold on tour at Weyes Blood gigs.

 "Do You Need My Love" was released digitally on September 7, 2016, as the album's second single.
 Like with the previous single, Pitchfork also called the song "Best New Track".
-"Generation Why",the album's third single, followed on October 3, 2016.
+"Generation Why", the album's third single, followed on October 3, 2016.

-A promotional video for "Used To Be" was also released on November 7th, after the album had been issued.
+A promotional video for "Used To Be" was also released on November 7, after the album had been issued.